h0ssimo/h0ssimo.github.io/_posts/tutorial/2019-01-06-how-to-create-roughness-glossiness-map-for-our-character.md

 So, the _Cavity Map_ is done.
 Now it’s time for the other map that we need; which is a _mid-value displacement map_.

 Alright.
 Let me give you an idea about it all.
-The whole idea here is, to put your model’s SDiv near half of what you have, and create a Displacement Map from there.
+The whole idea here is, to put your model’s SDiv near half of what you have, and create a _Displacement Map_ from there.
 My model has 6 subdivision levels and 14.2 million polygons.
-So I’m gonna put it on half-way through the subdivisions, like SDiv 3 and create the Displacement Map.
-This way, I prevent having too much (almost noisy details) in my Glossiness Map and cover the bigger shapes of the head.
+So I’m gonna put it on half-way through the subdivisions, like SDiv 3 and create the _Displacement Map_.
+This way, I prevent having too much (almost noisy details) in my _Glossiness Map_ and cover the bigger shapes of the head.

 I hope I’m clear, but don’t worry if it’s not the case, it will make sense in the end.

 ![](/images/10_subdivision_level.jpg)

-So, After putting the SDiv level of your model to half, click on Create DispMap under the Displacement Map menu.
+So, After putting the SDiv level of your model to half, click on _Create DispMap_ under the _Displacement Map_ menu.

 ![](/images/11_creating_disp_map.jpg)